 Insulin injection sites

 Insulin is injected through the skin into the fatty tissue known as the subcutaneous layer.
-It shouldn't go into muscle or directly into the blood, as this changes the speed of absorption.
+It shouldn't go into muscle or directly into the blood, as this changes how quickly the insulin is absorbed and works.

 Absorption of insulin varies depending on where in the body it is injected.
 The abdomen absorbs insulin the fastest and is used by most people.
 The upper arms, buttocks and thighs have a slower absorption rate and can also be used.